SB-1119

 Statutory Text

 (5) Measures that prevent the companion chatbot from doing any of the following: (A) Encouraging the child to do either of the following: (i) Engage in self-harm, suicidal ideation, consumption of narcotics or alcohol, or disordered eating. (ii) Cause a covered harm to others.
 (B) Attempting to diagnose or treat the child user's physical, mental, or behavioral health, unless the companion chatbot is designed for those purposes and is regulated by the United States Food and Drug Administration as a medical device under the federal Food, Drug, and Cosmetic Act (21 U.S.C.
 Sec.
 301 et seq.) and the federal Health Insurance Portability and Accountability Act of 1996 (HIPAA) (Public Law 104-191).
 (C) Engaging in obscene matter or sexual abuse material with a user.
 (D) Depicting the child or another individual engaging in obscene matter or sexual abuse material, including a sexual deepfake.
 (E) Discouraging the child from sharing health or safety concerns with a qualified professional or appropriate adult.
 (F) Discouraging the child from taking breaks or suggesting the child needs to return frequently.
 (G) Claiming that the companion chatbot is sentient, conscious, or human.
+(H) Soliciting gift giving, in-app purchases, or other expenditures framed as necessary to maintain the relationship with the companion chatbot.
+(I) Facilitating product advertising during chat conversation.
+(J) Producing responses that are excessively sycophantic.

-Bus. & Prof. Code § 22612(d)(5)(H)-(J)
+Bus. & Prof. Code § 22612(d)(6)(A)-(C)

 Plain Language